 We follow the AQA Chemistry specification which is one of a suite of three science specifications used by the Science Department at Mill Hill.
 The course develops an increasingly sophisticated theoretical understanding of the subject while continuing to emphasise the practical basis of the subject and its vital contribution to contemporary society.

 Chemistry is a popular choice at A Level, with a large proportion of pupils going on to study Chemistry and Chemistry related courses at Oxbridge and Russell Group Universities.
-Mill Hill follows the Edexcel syllabus which is traditional in style and which offers ample opportunity for experimental work above what is required in core practicals.
+We have followed the Edexcel syllabus in recent years but from September 2020 we will switch to the AQA A Level course, coming into line with Biology and Physics.
+The course will inspire pupils, nurture their passion for the subject and lay the foundations for further study and the workplace.
 The course is structured as a two year linear course that extends and develops the ideas encountered in GCSE Chemistry.